KyleTelfer/Physics_Within_Volume/templates/Experimental_Designs_Template.md

 # [Experiment Name] (e.g., Speed of Light Experiment)

 ## Overview
 Provide a brief overview of the experiment and its purpose.
+To note data points are data points.
+They are within science 100% correct but laying out the limits of the data points before hand helps everyone understand the limitations of the data itself.
+So experimental science is not about being correct it is about being correct within a given situation.

 ## Theoretical Considerations
 - **Hypothesis**: [What is the hypothesis being tested?]